-The hours an apprentice spends working in the program during the hours school is in session during the day DO NOT COUNT towards the limitation on total hours a minor may work.
-See the DWD Child Labor web site for applicable hours and times of the day that minors may work in Wisconsin.
+The hours an apprentice spends working in the program during the hours that school is in session during the day DO NOT COUNT towards the limitation on total hours a minor may work.
+See the DWD Equal Rights Division web site (http://dwd.wisconsin.gov/er/). for applicable hours and times of the day that minors may work in Wisconsin.
+These hours of work restrictions apply to youth who are under 16 years old.